 Developed by educator and linguist Paul Pimsleur, Pimsleur uses SRS (spaced repetition system).
 Learners hear new words at gradually increasing intervals, and at each time they would remember longer than the time before.

-The 5-level course starts with basic phrases, vocabulary, and practical grammar lessons, and progresses to an intermediate level of speaking and understanding.
+The course starts with basic phrases, vocabulary, and practical grammar lessons, and progresses to an intermediate level of speaking and understanding.
 What’s great about Pimsleur Japanese is that it also includes reading lessons on hiragana, katakana, and select kanji characters.

 Pimsleur is recommended for:

 - Absolute beginners who prefer practical vocabulary and grammar lessons

 - Busy learners who like listening to audio lessons while doing chores or driving

 - Strengthening listening and speaking skills